ludwhe/siod/docs/readme.md

 he had already found all the bugs in the book-keeping in the runtime and compiler output there was little benefit and great risk to doing it.

-<P>Then, by the time SIOD had been out for a year there had been
-enough complaints about the lack of fully available GC that I was motivated to utilize a stack heuristic, since I had no intention of maintaining any explicit book-keeping code in the source.
+Then, by the time SIOD had been out for a year there had been enough complaints about the lack of fully available GC that I was motivated to utilize a stack heuristic, since I had no intention of maintaining any explicit book-keeping code in the source.
 The published